timeplus-io/docs/docs/mutable-stream.md

 ```

 ## Advanced Settings
-### Retension Policy for Streaming Storage
+### Retention Policy for Streaming Storage
-Like normal streams in Timeplus, mutable streams use both streaming storage and historidal storage.
-New data are added to the stroage storage first, then continously write to the historial data with deduplication/merging process.
-When you create the mutable stream, you can configure the maxizum size of the streaming storage or Time-To-Live (TTL).
+Like normal streams in Timeplus, mutable streams use both streaming storage and historical storage.
+New data are added to the streaming storage first, then continuously write to the historical data with deduplication/merging process.
+When you create the mutable stream, you can configure the maximum size of the streaming storage or Time-To-Live (TTL).

 For example, if you want to keep up to 8GB or half an hour data in the streaming storage, you can add the following settings in the DDL:
 ```sql